 - Southern Bluefin Tuna

-So far, the largest consumer of the Southern Bluefin Tuna is Japan, followed by the USA, and then, China.
+So far, the largest consumer of Southern Bluefin Tuna is Japan, followed by the USA, and then, China.

 Factors Affecting The Cost of Bluefin Tuna